 Eligible recipients may apply for funding from the grant program, and the recipient's application for funding may be approved by the forest service, before the local government has created a dedicated revenue source that forms the basis for the match if the electors of the local government approve a ballot issue creating the revenue source at an election that takes place in the same calendar year in which the funding is awarded.

-The bill creates the wildfire mitigation incentives local government grant program fund in the state treasury.
+The bill creates the wildfire mitigation incentives local government grant program fund (fund) in the state treasury.

 On or before November 1, 2024, and on or before November 1 of each year thereafter, the forest service is required to publish a report summarizing the use of all of the money that was awarded under the grant program in the preceding fiscal year.
 The bill specifies additional required components of the report.
 The report must be posted on the website of the forest service.
 The bill requires the Colorado department of higher education to summarize the information contained in the report in its "State Measurement for Accountable, Responsive, and Transparent (SMART) Government Act" hearings.